Worked extremely hard to overcome struggles in last one year: Shafali Verma | Sports-Games

 Picked as a replacement for the injured Pratika Rawal, the 21-year-old Shafali was named player of the final for her 87 runs with the bat and 2/36 with the ball in the team's 52-run win against South Africa.

 ''The last one year was very tough for me.
-I faced a lot of struggles, but I kept working extremely hard and was rewarded by God for my effort,'' Shafali told reporters after a felicitation programme here.
+I faced a lot of struggles, but I kept working extremely hard and was rewarded by God for my effort,'' Shafali told reporters after a felicitation programme in Rohtak.

 ''They should always put in the hard work in whatever field they may choose and also have self-belief, and results will follow,'' Shafali said.
 The Harmanpreet Kaur-led side scripted a defining moment for Indian women's cricket by winning its maiden global title -- the 50-over World Cup -- with victory over South Africa in the final in Navi Mumbai last Sunday.